ryanpolasky/csci-455-project-backend/README.md

-# CSCI 455 Final Project - Backend
+# CSCI 455 Final Project - Backend and Frontend

-A comprehensive RESTful API for healthcare management built with FastAPI and PostgreSQL.
-This API provides functionality for managing patients, physicians, appointments, medical records, prescriptions, lab tests, and billing in a healthcare setting.
+A comprehensive RESTful API for healthcare management built with FastAPI and PostgreSQL, complemented by a staff interface built with Tkinter.
+This system provides functionality for managing various healthcare entities and allows staff to interact with the backend API.

 ## 🏥 Overview

-This REST API enables medical facilities to digitally manage their entire operation from patient intake to billing.
-The system provides clean, performant endpoints for all aspects of healthcare management using direct PostgreSQL queries with proper SQL injection protection.
+This system comprises a REST API and a staff GUI.
+The API enables medical facilities to digitally manage their entire operation from patient intake to billing, providing clean, performant endpoints using direct PostgreSQL queries with proper SQL injection protection.
+The staff interface provides a simple, easy-to-use graphical interface for interacting with these backend services.

 ## 🚀 Features

+### Backend Features

 - **Complete Healthcare Entity Management**: Manage patients, staff, physicians, nurses, medical records, appointments, prescriptions, lab tests, and billing
 - **RESTful API Design**: Follow REST best practices with appropriate HTTP methods and status codes